don/cordova-plugin-ble-central/README.md

 ### Description

 Function `connect` connects to a BLE peripheral.
 The callback is long running.
 Success will be called when the connection is successful.
 Service and characteristic info will be passed to the success callback in the [peripheral object](#peripheral-data).
 Failure is called if the connection fails, or later if the peripheral disconnects.
 An peripheral object is passed to the failure callback.

+__NOTE__: the connect failure callback will be called if the peripheral disconnects.

 ### Parameters